The Great Egg Race: Series 2 (1980)

-Once again, teams compete in The Great Egg Race, in search of the 'Fastest Eggmobile in the World', to win the Hartmann Fibre Trophy, and a prize of £250.
+Once again, teams compete in The Great Egg Race, but this time focusiing on speed, in search of the 'Fastest Eggmobile in the World'.
+They have a 55 g egg, with the fastest machine winning the Hartmann Fibre Trophy, and a prize of £250.
+First round heats are held locally, such as at Ashton Court and County Hall, Westminster, with second round heats at the London Transport Museum.

 Problem-solving teams face engineering challenges.